 Last night just after midnight we heard a terrific crash outside, followed by more sounds of wood breaking.
 The noise was coming from one side of the house, so we ran into the dining room and looked out the window on that side.
 There, less than two feet away, standing upright, was a massive black bear.
 As we watched, he got down on all fours and ambled (and that’s the only word that accurately describes the bear’s slow walk) through my hosta garden, heading towards the back of our house.
 Even though it was mostly dark I was hoping I could get some pictures, but by the time I got back to the window with my camera, the bear had apparently decided there was nothing around here that appealed to him, and he had turned around and was heading back out of the yard.
 Up to that point the bear had seemed completely unconcerned that we were watching him through an open window, even looking directly at us at intervals.
 Then something must have startled him because he started to run.
 Unfortunately the route he decided to take was right through the wooden fence.
 In seconds he had smashed through two four-foot sections and broken the sturdy wooden post supports.

-Not our midnight visitor… this small bear raided our bird feeder
+NOT our midnight visitor… this bear was much smaller

 We’ve always had bears in this area, but we have more than ever this year, and we think we now know why.
 We just found out that a man who owns land about a half mile away from us has established part of that land as a bear sanctuary (for tax purposes we suspect).
 We were not pleased to hear that he is actually feeding the bears on that property… this is not really what we need with so many bears already roaming around.